 Opting for weight-loss surgery is not an easy choice, but

 new treatments and safer techniques are making surgical intervention a suitable option for more people.
-While the goal of any bariatric procedure is ultimately to lose weight, results will vary depending on the procedure and the individual.
+While the goal of any bariatric procedure is ultimately to improve health through medically supervised weight loss, results will vary depending on the procedure and the individual.

 Adjustable Laparoscopic Gastric Banding (Lap Band)

 In recent years, Lap Band has become one of the most popular bariatric surgeries.
 During this minimally invasive procedure, a circular silicone band with an inflatable balloon on the inner surface is placed around the top third of the stomach to reduce the food storage area.
 The band can be tightened or loosened by filling or emptying the balloon with saline solution through an opening, or “port,” that is created in the wall of the abdomen just under the skin.
+This is done by the surgeon at their office with routine follow up visits bi-weekly or monthly until the patient is comfortable.
 Patients usually go home the same day.

 Roux-En-Y Gastric Bypass